zulip/zulip/docs/outreach/gsoc.md

 contributor with strong programming skills, so don't feel discouraged if the areas mentioned above are not your main strength.

-## Project size
+## Project ideas by area

-GSoC offers two project size options: 175 hours and 350 hours.
-We have designed all our projects to have incremental milestones that can be completed throughout the program.
-Consequently, all Zulip projects described below are compatible with either project size.
-Of course, the amount of progress you will be expected to make depends on whether you are doing a 175-hour or 350-hour project.
+This section contains the seeds of project ideas; you will need to do research on the Zulip codebase, read issues on GitHub, and talk with developers to put together a complete project proposal.
+It's also fine to come up with your own project ideas.
+As you'll see below, you can put together a great project around one of the [area labels](https://github.com/zulip/zulip/labels) on GitHub; each has a cluster of problems in one part of the Zulip project that we'd love to improve.

+**Note: The project ideas on this page are from summer 2022.** In the future, we will update them with details for 2023.
+You can expect the updated list to look similar to what you'll find below.

-## Full stack and web frontend focused projects
+### Full stack and web frontend focused projects

 Code: [github.com/zulip/zulip -- Python, Django, JavaScript, and CSS](https://github.com/zulip/zulip/).